Visiting has been stopped at our hospitals and there are changes in place to a number of services. For more details visit our Coronavirus page

 - Local pharmacist - can give advice for treating common illnesses and the best medicines to use.
 Click here to find your local pharmacy.

-- Visiting your GP - for medical advice, examinations or an illness or injury that require prescriptions. click here to find out more.
+- Your GP - for medical advice, examinations or an illness or injury that require prescriptions. click here to find out more and call your GP.

 - Minor Injuries Unit Ledbury (please note MIUs closed bottom of this page) - for treatment of minor injuries, such as cuts, grazes, bites, stings, sprains, minor eye infections/foreign bodies and minor burns.
 See opening hours below.